chenghuaWang/chenghuaWang/README.md

-Hi👋, I'm Chenghua Wang, currently a Junior student in ZJGSU.
+Hi👋, I'm Chenghua Wang, currently a Junior student at ZJGSU.

-* I'm currently preparing for the entrance examination for postgraduate.
+* I'm currently preparing for the entrance examination for postgraduate and looking for labs that do HPC+AI research.
-* I'm interested in machine learning system, distributed system and database.
+* I'm interested in machine learning system, distributed system, HPC+AI, Hardware/Software Co-design.
-* Currently learning distributed system, Golang and OS.
-* Reading 'Operating System Three Easy Pieces' and tons of papers(MLSys)
+* Currently working on **nncv**(A neural network inference and compile framework for computer vision; for practicing purpose; to learning MLSys).
 * I've struggled for almost one and half years on computer vision(Dehazing, Multi-label classification.
 July 1 2021 -> Dec 31 2022)

+contact me: chenghua.wang.edu@gmail.com

 ---